-Investments in foreign associates are translated to US Dollar using the closing exchange rate prevailing at the reporting date.
+Investments in associates and subsidiaries whose functional currency is other than US Dollar are translated to US Dollar using the closing exchange rate prevailing at the reporting date.
 The Group's share in the results of operations of the foreign investee is translated using the exchange rate at the dates of the transactions or, where practicable, the rate that approximates the exchange rates at the dates of the transactions, such as the average rate for the period.
 Any resulting exchange difference is recognized as a separate component of equity.